Riverscapes/arcGNAT/Divide-Polygon-by-Segments.md

 **Scratch Workspace (optional)**

-File geodatabase or folder for storing temporary processing files.
+File geodatabase or folder for storing temporary processing data files.

 **Centerline Point Density (Meters) (optional)**

-File geodatabase or folder for storing temporary processing files.
+Density of Thiessan polygon seed point use within the junction buffer.
+Higher density should result in a finer resolution of the segmented edges in the output polygon feature class.

 **Junction Buffer Distance (Meters) (optional)**